adityadhopade/interview_deck/kubernetes_trivia.md

 - We need to configure our own load balancer mechanism in the compose whereas it is handled very easily in the Kubernetes Services of Load Balancer.
 - Docker Compose we need to manage the scaling manually but in the Kubernetes we can manage it by using the controllers(replicaset) for that matter.
 - DNS mapping not availavble by default in Compose
-- K8's easily manages the Current vs Desired state with the help of Controllers athat was not present in the Compose.
+- K8's easily manages the Current vs Desired state with the help of Controllers that was not feature in the Compose.

 ## K8's basics

 - This is how our application lies
   ![K8 Flow](image-17.png)

-- Main purpsoe of K8 is to expose our PODS to the external workld with best security pratices possible
+- Main purpsoe of `K8 is to expose our PODS to the external workld with best security pratices possible`
-- The control of K8's comes from the POD (smallest level that we can control in K8s)
+- The granular control of K8's comes from the POD (smallest level that we can control in K8s)
 - Pod can contain one or multiple containers.
-Preffered is one container in one pod.
+[Preffered is one container in one pod.]
-- Pod if goes down cannot restart on its own it needs the help of controllers to get them restarted.
+- [NOTE] Pod if goes down cannot restart on its own it needs the help of controllers to get them restarted.
-- Controllers are the ones who takes the responsibility of maintaining the POD's.
+- `Controllers` are the ones who takes the responsibility of maintaining the POD's.
 - Whenever external user wants to connect to our Pod it can connect via the K8's services like
   - a> ClusterIp( Default; For internal Communication of Pods),
   - b> NodePort (Preffered for Communication within the same VPC).